Best Lightweight Backpacks

 Are you planning a leisurely ramble through the woods or a more strenuous day walk across meadows and fields?

-No doubt you’ll have a list of favourite items to take with you so picking a lightweight backpack that can be slung over your shoulder and worn comfortably all day is a priority.
+No doubt you’ll have a list of favourite items to take with you so picking a lite weight backpack that can be slung over your shoulder and worn comfortably all day is a priority.

 Your walks should not be hindered by your walking gear.

-A well designed and practical lightweight backpack is one of the key items of equipment to invest in along with a decent pair of walking shoes and boots.
+A well designed and practical lightweight shoulder pack is one of the key items of equipment to invest in along with a decent pair of walking shoes and boots.

 The outdoor life should be enjoyed so whatever your walking goals are, we are here to help guide you on getting the right equipment.

 For more ways to enjoy your walks check out some of our other WalkingNinja guides: